rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 _The low barrier to entry._

 Many will come for trivial type safety but will stay for more advanced features.
 Programming languages can impact how people write code.
 Some languages have done a service to humanity making humans better coders.
 Others not so much.
-I think TypeScript is and will be in the first category.
+I think TypeScript is and will be in the first camp.
 Or maybe I am wrong about all of this.
 Maybe a low barrier to entry is not a good thing.
 I have not made up my mind on this.

 What about developers who know their types and want to have a mainstream job where they can use their skills?
 TypeScript could make a difference for these folk too.
 Mainstream programming landscape seems just nicer for everyone with TypeScript being a part of it. ...
 I am almost sure my place will be hiring a front-end developer next year.